PangWinnie0219/GradCAMDownstreamTask/README.md

 # Rethinking Object Localization: Gradient-based Localization For End-to-End Surgical Downstream Tasks

-This repository contains the reference code for the paper "End-to-End Model Deployment Using Grad-CAM for Medical Downstream Task"
+This repository contains the reference code for the paper "Rethinking Object Localization: Gradient-based Localization For End-to-End Surgical Downstream Tasks"

 ## Introduction